You took my hand

 “Female Indian” (2006) Artist: Sam Durant (c)

-Yes, song lyrics.
 While I was writing this, I heard EmmyLou Harris in my head singing this, her particular phrasing and voice was a part of this creation, so Thank You EmmyLou.

 For those interested in how I create, I saw this work of art at The Bronx Museum.
 I was going to be performing there, and I knew one of the things they liked was for the storyteller to find a piece of artwork that spoke to them, to tell in front of.
-I kept being drawn back to “Femail Indian” but had no story to tell…at the time.
+I kept being drawn back to “Female Indian” but had no story to tell…at the time.

 Wow!
 Powerful poem Stuart!
 Loved it!